fruafr/docker-archlinux/README.md

 |--------------|------------------|-------------------------------------|------------|---------------|
 |2019          |20191205          |`docker pull fruafr/archlinux:20191205`     |     |20191205       |

-For this version, the keyring had to be fixed manually by refreshing the keyring and coping the new archlinux-keyring.
+For this version, the keyring had to be fixed manually by refreshing the keyring and copying the new archlinux-keyring.
 The version 20191006 was not created.

 ## Pull strategy